Form 5308: Request for Change in Plan/Trust Year

 Form 5308 is an application used to request approval to change the plan/trust year of certain employee retirement plans.
 For instance, a defined benefit plan, money purchase pension plan, or target benefit plan must submit this form if automatic approval through Rev. Proc.
 87-27 does not apply.
 Profit-sharing plans, stock bonus plans, insurance contract plans, governmental plans, church plans, and plans that have not provided for employer contributions, are among the exceptions.
 Furthermore, automatic approval may be granted if certain requirements are met, such as taking all actions necessary to implement the change of plan year, no plan year being longer than 12 months, and the trust’s exempt and unrelated business tax statuses remaining intact during the change.
 The application must be signed by the employer for single employers plans, and by the plan administrator for plans with multiple employers.
 A user fee as described in Rev. Proc.
 2019-4 must also be included.

-See also: Form 944-X: Adjusted Employer's Annual Federal Tax Return or Claim for Refund
+See also: Form 941: Employer's Quarterly Federal Tax Return

 IRS Form 5308 – Who Needs to Fill It Out?